stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 The list of platform integrations is constantly growing, however, the general integration concepts are the same and explained below.

-Once message arrives from External Platform to ThingsBoard it passes validation according to platform specific payload format and security rules.
+Once message arrives from External Platform to GridLinks it passes validation according to platform specific payload format and security rules.
-Once message is validated ThingsBoard Integration invokes assigned [**Uplink Data Converter**](/docs/{{peDocsPrefix}}user-guide/integrations/#uplink-data-converter) to extract sub-set of meaningful information out of the incoming message.
+Once message is validated GridLinks Integration invokes assigned [**Uplink Data Converter**](/docs/{{peDocsPrefix}}user-guide/integrations/#uplink-data-converter) to extract sub-set of meaningful information out of the incoming message.
-The message is basically transformed from device and platform specific payload to the format that ThingsBoard uses.
+The message is basically transformed from device and platform specific payload to the format that GridLinks uses.

 Since TB PE v2.0, Rule Engine is also able to push Downlink messages to the integrations.
 The example of such message may be: